wslutilities/documentation/install.md

 > Attention!
 >
-> For Ubuntu version, you should not only report bug here but also report bug at [Launchpad](https://bugs.launchpad.net/ubuntu/+source/wslu).
+> For Ubuntu version, you should not report bug here but report bug at [Launchpad](https://bugs.launchpad.net/ubuntu/+source/wslu).

-Preinstalled in the latest apps.
-On older installations of Ubuntu please install `ubuntu-wsl` that depends on `wslu`:
+Preinstalled in the apps before Ubuntu 22.04 LTS. **Starting from Ubuntu 22.04 LTS, Ubuntu on WSL no longer bundled with Ubuntu on WSL.** On older installations of Ubuntu please install `ubuntu-wsl` that depends on `wslu`:

 ```
 sudo apt update